softeng-feup/open-cx-grace/README.md

 [comment]: <> (It can be beneficial to present the system both in a horizontal or vertical decomposition: horizontal decomposition may define layers and implementation concepts, such as the user interface, business logic and concepts; vertical decomposition can define a hierarchy of subsystems that cover all layers of implementation.)

 The mobile application will allow the user/admin to control the robot's moves (via joystick).
-Depending on the indicated move, the app will send a different message to the "publisher node" (explained next) and therefore to the robot, through a **Web Socket**.
+Depending on the indicated move, the app will send a different message to the "publisher node" (explained next) and therefore to the robot, through a **Socket**.

+![Publisher-Subscriber Diagram][pub_sub diagram]

 On the **Robot Operative System (ROS) Melodic** side of the project, two nodes are communicating under the *Publisher-Subscriber* protocol.
-One of them (*publisher*) will be receiving data from a **Web Socket**, translating them into a `geometry_msgs/Twist` type of message and publishing them to the `cmd_vel` topic.
+One of them (*publisher*) will be receiving data from a **Socket**, translating them into a `geometry_msgs/Twist` type of message and publishing them to the `cmd_vel` topic.
 The other node (*subscriber*) will be using the received data to give instructions to the robot's motor.

-![Publisher-Subscriber Diagram][pub_sub diagram]
+![Logical Architecture Diagram][logical architecture]

 ### Physical Architecture
 [comment]: <> (The goal of this subsection is to document the high-level physical structure of the software system 'machines, connections, software components installed, and their dependencies' using UML deployment diagrams or component diagrams 'separate or integrated', showing the physical structure of the system.)

 [comment]: <> (It should describe also the technologies considered and justify the selections made.
 Examples of technologies relevant for openCX are, for example, frameworks for mobile applications 'Flutter vs ReactNative vs ...', languages to program with microbit, and communication with things 'beacons, sensors, etc.'.)

 For Grace to move, there are several **mechanical parts** powered by two motors and batteries.
 These parts are controlled by an **Arduino** that is connected to a **Raspberry Pi 4** through **USB**.
-The RPI is running **Robot Operative System (ROS) Melodic** on **Raspbian Buster** (**ROSberryPi**) and contains a ROS package to interpret commands received through **Web Sockets** and another to control the motion of the robot.
+The RPI is running **Robot Operative System (ROS) Melodic** on **Raspbian Buster** (**ROSberryPi**) and contains a ROS package to interpret commands received through **Sockets** and another to control the motion of the robot.
 Such instructions are input from a **mobile app** used by the user/admin, which was built with **Flutter**, an open-source UI software development kit that builds natively compiled applications from a single codebase.

 ![UML Deplyment Diagram][uml deployment diagram]